dij0s/AMR/README.md

 **Truncation error (numerical integration)**.
 (2022).
 In *Wikipedia*.
 [Link](https://en.wikipedia.org/w/index.php?title=Truncation_error_(numerical_integration)&oldid=1077302811)

+**Claude 3.5 Sonnet**.
+(2024). *Code review, documentation suggestions, and technical writing assistance for AMR implementation*.
+Anthropic.

+I made use of an AI assistant, Claude 3.5 Sonnet, to assist in the development of the project.
+Claude provided code review and feedback on the implementation, helping to identify and resolve issues in the algorithm.

 The project is an original work developed as part of the HES-SO Valais-Wallis curriculum.
 Please note that it is intended for educational purposes only and should not be used for commercial or production purposes without proper validation and testing.
 If you have any questions or need further information, please feel free to contact me at [dion(dot)osmani(at)students(dot)hevs(dot)ch](mailto:dion.osmani@students.hevs.ch).